zzdroide/borgmatic/Readme.md

     1. [Setup](https://borgbackup.readthedocs.io/en/stable/installation.html#git-installation): [borgwd](https://github.com/zzdroide/borgwd) (use borgwd-env instead of borg-env) and activate its virtualenv.
 Confirm with `tamborg --version`

     1. Mount the partition and `cd` to there.
+TODO: https://unix.stackexchange.com/questions/536971/disadvantages-of-ntfs-3g-big-writes-mount-option

     1. Check that no files appear as pipes:
         ```sh